Structural Biology of Host Pathogen Interactions and Biofilm Formation

 In the early stages of infection, bacteria attach to host tissue.
-Interactions between host and bacterial proteins are also likely to play an important role in the maintenance and dissemination of infection.
-One aim of our research is to elucidate mechanisms of host-pathogen interactions.
-For example, the ability to bind the human protein fibronectin (Fn) is a characteristic that has been demonstrated for a number of pathogens.
-For Staphylococcus aureus, Fn-binding appears to play a role in infective endocarditis.
-S. aureus can also form difficult to eradicate aggregates, known as biofilms, on the surfaces of prosthetic devices such as mechanical heart valves.
-We are studying proteins involved in biofilm formation using techniques such as nuclear magnetic resonance spectroscopy, X-ray crystallography, isothermal titration calorimetry, surface plasmon resonance and multi-angle light scattering.
+Interactions between host and bacterial proteins are also likely to play an important role in the maintenance and spread of infection in the body.
+One aim of our research is to understand how bacterial proteins bind to human proteins including cell surface receptors.
+We are studying repetitive proteins found on the surface of a range of Gram positive bacteria several of which are human pathogens.
+Our aim is to understand how the structure of these proteins, and their repetitive nature, play a role in function.
+The lab uses techniques such as nuclear magnetic resonance spectroscopy, X-ray crystallography, isothermal titration calorimetry, surface plasmon resonance and multi-angle light scattering.

 As a teacher I try to use my experience in, and enthusiasm for, molecular science to help students learn the fundamentals of a subject and also to become skilled at extending their knowledge through independent research.

 As a structural biologist, my lecture material includes the interesting fundamentals of protein structure, how structure relates to function and the methods that can be used to determine the structure of proteins at high resolution.
 My teaching is inspired by my research, which uses biophysical methods to study proteins involved in bacterial infection.
 These proteins include those that enable Gram positive bacteria to adhere to human tissues and bacterial proteins and other polymers that enable the development of infections (biofilms) on the surfaces of medical devices.